TedCreator/Backup/README.md

 Create a version with a UI. <br>
 Combine these ideas to possibly create a "background" app which will backup files automatically in intervals when used as a continuously running app. <br>

+COMPLETED zipping method change to use a minizip library which recursively adds files to archive <br>
 COMPLETED migration to JSON data structure <br>